EthereansOS/unifihub-deprecated/README.md

 ### DFO Credit

-As established, uSD is backed by Uniswap pool liquidity.
+As established, uSD is backed by Uniswap stablecoin pools liquidity.

 This raises an issue; Uniswap pools earn 0.3% of trading fees.
 This could destabilize uSD by creating an excess of collateralized stablecoins in the pools.DFO Credit, the second rebalancing function of the UniFi DFO, resolves this by removing that excess from the pools and sending it in the DFO wallet managed by $UniFi holders.